Black bottom cupcakes are two classics rolled into one: rich chocolate cake and creamy cheesecake. No frosting required!

-No, even lemon cheesecake bars and small Instant Pot cheesecakes require 16 ounces of cream cheese.
-So, I decided to make these black bottom cupcakes.
+Not quite.
+Most recipes, even lemon cheesecake bars and small Instant Pot cheesecakes require at least 16 ounces of cream cheese.
+Instead, I turn to these black bottom cupcakes.

 How to Make Black Bottom Cupcakes

-Divide the chocolate batter evenly between the 12 cupcakes, leaving a few tablespoons to add over the top at the end.
+Divide the chocolate batter evenly between the 12 cupcakes, leaving a few tablespoons to add over the top.
 Add a dollop of the cheesecake batter to the center of each cupcake followed by a little bit of the leftover cupcake batter.
 Gently swirl the batters with a butter knife.

-Bake them in the oven until the tops are slightly brown and just beginning to crack.
-Let them cool on a rack outside the oven.
+Bake them in a preheated oven until the tops are slightly brown and just beginning to crack.
+Let them cool on a wire rack outside the oven.

 Tips